kitspace/1clickBOM/README.md

 * 0.7
     * Kitnic.it site interaction
-    * Set a timeout on all requests
+    * Set a timeout on all UI requests so that extension cannot get stuck

 * 1.0
     * Remove legacy BOM format support